apollographql/apollo-server/docs/source/federation/federation-spec.md

 ### `union Entity`

 A new union called `_Entity` must be created.
-This should be a union of all types that use the `@key` directive.
+This should be a union of all types that use the `@key` directive, including both types native to the schema and extended types.

 ### `scalar _Any`